mspnp/aks-baseline/10-validation.md

    FRONTDOOR_FQDN=$(az deployment group show -g rg-bu0001a0042-shared -n shared-svcs-stamp --query properties.outputs.fqdn.value -o tsv)
    ```

-1. Add some load to the web application to test it consistently respond `HTTP 200`, even though it is wrestling beahind the scenes with two different region outage incidents.
+1. Add some load to the web application to test that it consistently responds `HTTP 200`; even while the system is experiencing (simulated) regional outages.

-   > :book: the app team configured Azure Front Door backend pool to balance the traffic equally between the two regions.
-It will do a round robing between them as long as the roundtrip lantency from their clients POP(s), and the two regions are the same.
-Otherwise, the client traffic is going to flow to a single direction which is the closest region based on the sampled latency.
+   > :book: The app team configured Azure Front Door backend pool to balance the traffic equally between the two regions.
+It will do a round robing between them as long as the roundtrip latency from their clients POP(s), and the two regions are the same.
+Otherwise, the client traffic is going to flow to a single destination which is the closest region based on the sampled latency.

    ```bash
    for i in {1..200}; do curl -I $FRONTDOOR_FQDN && sleep 10; done
    ```

-   > :warning: the above script is meant to send `1` http request every 10 seconds to your infrastructure.
-The total number of http requests being sent are `200`.
+   > :eyes: The above script will send one HTTP request every ten seconds to your infrastructure.
+The total number of HTTP requests being sent are 200.

-1. Open another terminal to `Stop`/`Start` the Azure App Gw instances as a way to simulate total outages in both regions at different points in time as well as their recovery.
+1. Open another terminal to `Stop`/`Start` the Azure Application Gateway instances as a way to simulate total outages in both regions at different points in time as well as their recovery.
 Observe how your application is still responsive at any moment.

-   > :book: the app team wants to run some simulations for `East US 2` and `Central US` region outages.
-They want to ensure both regions can failover each other under such demanding circumstances.
+   > :book: The app team wants to run some simulations for `East US 2` and `Central US` region outages.
+They want to ensure both regions can failover to each other under such demanding circumstances.

-   > :eyes: After sending to execute the following bash command, you could inmediately return to your previous terminal and observe that the web application is responding with `HTTP 200` even during the autages.
+   > :eyes: After executing the command below, you should immediately return to your previous terminal and observe that the web application is responding with `HTTP 200` even during the outages.

    ```bash
    # [This whole execution takes about 40 minutes.]